Martiansunflower/BI_Listeria_project/README.md

 ```
 prokka --outdir prokka --compliant --centre centre --gcode 11 --evalue 1e-04 --genus Listeria --species Listeria_monocytogenes --quiet raven_Ls137.fa
 ```
-Subsequently, tools such as DefensFinder and ResFinder were intended to be used; however, they did not yield any significant findings.
+Subsequently, tools such as [DefenseFinder](https://defense-finder.mdmparis-lab.com/) and [ResFinder](https://github.com/cadms/resfinder) were intended to be used; however, they did not yield any significant findings.
 ResFinder identified only the fosX gene associated with fosfomycin resistance, but it was not associated with the disinfectants used in our study.
 This raised concerns, leading us to step back and perform quality assessment of the sequencing data using [MinIONQC](https://github.com/roblanf/minion_qc).

 ```
 Rscript ./MinIONQC.R  -i sequencing_summary.txt -o ~/meat/Lm_137_pass_minionqc_results